-Long-term dewatering individual permits apply to projects that exceed the thresholds and criteria described in Sections 2.5.1 and 2.5.2 above.
-These permits must be approved by the District Governing Board.
+Long-term dewatering individual permits apply to projects that exceed the thresholds and criteria described in Basis of Review, Sections 2.5.1 and 2.5.2 above.
 Two types of individual dewatering permits are available from the District.
 For projects where all the dewatering activities are defined at the time of the permit application, the applicant may apply for a "standard" Individual Permit.
 For long-term, multi-phased projects, with undefined activities or no contractor at the time of the permit application, the applicant may apply for a "master" Individual Permit.

-Applicants for all individual dewatering permits must satisfy the conditions of issuance for Individual Permits (Rule 40E-2.301, F.A.C.), and may not commence dewatering prior to approval of the permit by the Governing Board.
+Applicants for all individual dewatering permits must satisfy the conditions of issuance for Individual Permits (Rule 40E-2.301, F.A.C.)
 In order to provide reasonable assurances that water reserved in Rule 40E-10.041, F.A.C., will not be withdrawn, all water from the dewatering activity shall be retained on site.
 If the applicant demonstrates that retaining the water on site is not feasible, the project shall be modified to demonstrate pursuant to Section 3.11 that reserved water will not be withdrawn.
 The applicant may elect to begin dewatering for a single period of only 90 days in areas of the project, that meet the No-Notice criteria specified in Section 2.5.1 of this Basis of Review, once an application for an Individual dewatering permit has been submitted to the District.

 The applicant must provide the information required for the Dewatering General Permit, as specified in Section 2.5.2.
 In addition, the applicant shall provide estimates of the maximum monthly and annual dewatering withdrawals for the project and will be required to submit records of monthly withdrawals for each dewatering pump to the District.
-Staff shall not specify maximum monthly or annual withdrawal volumes in the recommended permit conditions presented to the Governing Board.
+Staff shall not specify maximum monthly or annual withdrawal volumes in the recommended permit conditions.